valhalla/demos/docs/valhalla_service.md

 **Bicycle costing will soon be available.**

-#### Output Options
+#### Directions Options

-* narrtype = Narrative type.
 * units = Distance units.
-Allowable unit types are miles (or m) and kilometers (or k).
+Allowable unit types are miles (or mi) and kilometers (or km).
 If no unit type is specified, kilometers is selected.
+* language = The langauge the instructions will use.
+If no language is specified, United States based English (en_US) will be used.

+#### Output Options

 * outformat = Output Format.
 Allowable output formats are json and pbf (protocol buffer).
 If no outformat is specified, JSON is selected.
-*
-TODO - add example that shows a simple request and response.
+* TODO - add example that shows a simple request and response.

 ### JSON Output